aadarshadhakalg/certifly/README.md

    pnpm dev
    ```

-4. **Use the web interface:**
+4. **Use the website:**

-- Open your web browser and navigate to the Certifly application (typically at http://localhost:5173).
+- Open your web browser and navigate to the Certifly application (typically at http://localhost:5173 during development).

-- Use the web interface to upload your template image and CSV data files.
-Make sure to specify the value in the template that match the columns in your CSV file.
+- Use the website to upload your template image and CSV data files.

+- Click on the template image to define placeholder

+- Make sure to specify the placeholder's value in the template that match the columns in your CSV file.

-- After uploading the necessary files, click the "Generate" button.
+- After uploading the necessary files and specifying placeholder, click the "Generate" button.

 - Download the certificates by clicking on "Download" button.